UnSeulChemin/lolissr/README.md

 # Welcome to lolissr !
-# Creat your own db/db.php to access the content.
+# Creat your own db/db.php to access the content
+# PHP Procedural / PDO